opsone-ch/documentation/www/services/database.md

 #### phpmyadmin

-Access your database over the web with [phpMyAdmin](https://dbadmin.snowflakehosting.ch) and enter the credentials
+We provide a central [phpMyAdmin installation](https://dbadmin.snowflakehosting.ch) to access your database.
+Use the following settings to connect:

-* Server: server01.snowflakehosting.ch
+* Server: database hostname, e.g. customer01.snowflakehosting.ch
-* Username: your user
+* Username: see DB_USERNAME in `~/.profile`
-* Password: your password
+* Password: see DB_PASSWORD in `~/.profile`

 #### SSH tunnel